HanneMaes/my-zorin-linux-setup/Tweaks.md

-# Run Synology Drive (and other flatpak apps) on startup
+# Run flatpaks on startup
 ``$ flatpak run com.synology.SynologyDrive``

 # Add custom trackpad gestures to the system and apps